 Our second expectation is that when a person fails to respond in a positive manner to school rules, he/she not only impedes his/her own development, but interferes with the rights of others as well.
 For this reason, it is necessary for the school to establish and enforce procedures it deems necessary to accomplish its educational mission.
 In light of these expectations, WYASD will insist that its students respond to school procedures in a positive manner.
 For those students who will not or cannot abide by these expectations, the school reserves the right to impose sanctions it deems appropriate.

+DISCIPLINARY STRUCTURE

-DISCIPLINARY STRUCTURE West York Elementary schools follow a progressive discipline model for each student.
+West York Elementary schools follow a progressive discipline model for each student.
 Teachers are expected to consistently communicate with parents when concerning behaviors occur.

 Office Discipline Referrals (ODR) are completed when a student's behavior requires administrator intervention.
-Copies of the detailed behavior reports are sent home to the parent/guardian to be signed and returned the next day.

 Student behaviors are categorized from minor to major and are related to appropriate responses.
 In accordance with the above, disciplinary infractions are categorized into four levels.
 In each level, a sample group of misbehaviors is listed, along with a range of possible disciplinary responses.
 However, certain infractions require mandatory responses.
-WYASD will use video cameras for disciplinary purposes in such areas as school buses, building entrances and cafeterias.
+WYASD will use video cameras for disciplinary purposes in such areas as school buses, building entrances, and cafeterias.

 All examples, procedures, and disciplinary responses are applicable in school, on school buses, during school-sponsored field trips, and at weekend or evening school activities in which a West York team is participating.
-Any student who is serving a suspension (In-School or Out-of-School Suspension) is not permitted to attend any District-sponsored functions (athletic events, school-sponsored dances, PTO events) during their suspension.
-Please see your child's Positive Behavior Support

-Building Plan for specific details on the infractions and possible consequences.
+Any student who is serving a suspension (In-School or Out-of-School Suspension) is not permitted to attend any District-sponsored functions (athletic events, school- sponsored dances, PTO events) during their suspension.
+Please see your child's Positive Behavior Support Building Plan for specific details on the infractions and possible consequences.